 CPC is the largest privately owned beef producer in Australia

 Consolidated Pastoral Company (‘CPC’) is the largest privately owned beef producer in Australia.
 Its operations include breeding, grass- and grain-feeding cattle, domestic and live export sales across 19 stations in Australia and two feedlots in Indonesia.
-Today CPC has capacity to hold 375,000 head of cattle across its 5.6 million hectares of land, which is almost 1.5 times the size of Switzerland.
+Today CPC has capacity to hold 375,000 head of cattle across its 5.6 million hectares of land.

 Asset-Backed: At acquisition in 2009, CPC had nearly 280,000 head of cattle.
 The acquisition was driven by global macroeconomic themes, with the demand for protein supported by an increasing population and changing diets in developing Asian economies.
 In addition, Australia is one of the few major disease-free beef exporters in the world, allowing it access to markets which are restricted to other international suppliers.

 Requiring Fundamental Change: CPC had the characteristics of an undermanaged and under-invested business.
 This presented a unique opportunity to acquire assets with attractive fundamental attributes and to assemble a robust management team to reposition the business into a well-capitalised, commercially focused organisation.

 - Upon acquisition Terra Firma introduced a more commercial mindset to the business along with an analytical capability to identify investment opportunities to develop existing assets, explore new geographical markets and make add-on acquisitions.
 Having undertaken a major strategic review, the business is focused on repositioning itself to be a customer-focused marketer of beef, as well as a cattle producer.
 CPC is driving to be the industry leader in operations and genetics, as well as financial and administrative management.